dttzyjw0012/AospXpert/README.md

 <hr>

 ### **Compatibility:**
 AOSPXpert is a fork of the PixelXpert with a lot of different things from the original module.
-It is designed for be compatible with pure AOSP roms(include which port from the AOSP source code or just is an AOSP gsi).
-Some custom ROM (including YAAP and the Pixel Project and etc) which similar to the pure AOSP maybe can work normally with AOSPXpert, so they will get some limited support by me.
+It is designed for be compatible with pure AOSP roms(include which are ported rom with the pure AOSP source code or just are AOSP gsi roms).
+Some custom ROMs (including YAAP and the Pixel Project and etc) which are similar to the pure AOSP maybe can work normally with AOSPXpert, so they will get some limited support by me.
 Other custom roms(including PE, PE plus, Pixel Plus UI, Lineage OS, CLO based roms just like AOSPA and etc) or stock ROMs (e.g. OneUI on Samsung, MIUI on Xiaomi and etc, even the stock pixel firmware on Google pixel devices, Sony UI and Hello UI) are not supported and may not be fully (or even at all) compatible.

 Here is the compatibility chart according to different android versions and QPRs:

 [//]: # (- Android 12/12.1: [final version: v2.4.1]&#40;https://github.com/siavash79/PixelXpert/releases/tag/v2.4.1&#41;.)

 [//]: # (- Android 13 stable QPR1 &#40;up until November 2022 firmware&#41;: [final version: v.2.4.1]&#40;https://github.com/siavash79/PixelXpert/releases/tag/v2.4.1&#41;.)
-- Android 13 stable QPR3 (starting from December 2022 firmware till QPR3): [starting with v.2.5](https://github.com/siavash79/PixelXpert/releases/tag/v2.5.0) up until the latest stable/canary versions.
+- Android 13 stable QPR3 (starting from December 2022 firmware till QPR3): [starting with v.2.5]() up until the latest stable/canary versions.
-- Android 14: [starting with v.2.9](https://github.com/siavash79/PixelXpert/releases/tag/v2.9.0) up until the latest stable/canary versions.
+- Android 14: [starting with v.2.9]() up until the latest stable/canary versions.
 <hr>
 - Android 15 beta builds: only latest canary version (anytime)
 <hr>